The Song of Solomon transports us to a place of sexuality, love and desire.

 Maybe we should start at the beginning.

 There are so many pictures in this piece of writing.
-What I like about it is that love and longing are placed against a backdrop of what we see, what we smell, what we touch, what we taste, what we hear.
+It shows love and longing placed against a backdrop of what we see, what we smell, what we touch, what we taste, what we hear.
 This then affects what we think and what we feel.
 There is a strong emphasis on keeping oneself for one’s lover.
 There is a strong emphasis on expectation and fulfillment.
 There is a strong emphasis on desire.